MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/export-teams-content.md

 > The API returns response with next page link in case of multiple results.
 For getting next set of results, simply call GET on the url from @odata.nextlink.
 If @odata.nextlink is not present or null then all messages are retrieved.

 ## Prerequisites to access Teams Export APIs

-- You can call these APIs as long as the requirements for [accessing without a user](/graph/auth-v2-service) are met.

-- Application permissions are used by apps that run without a signed-in user present; application permissions can only be approved by an administrator.
+- Application permissions are used by apps that run [without a signed-in user present](/graph/auth-v2-service); application permissions can only be approved by an administrator.
 The following permissions are needed:

   - *Chat.Read.All*: enables access to all 1:1, Group chat, and meeting chat messages